stephanj/ServerlessEUVATChecker/README.md

 ## Deploy using Serverless

-After having built the deployment artifact using Gradle or Maven as described above you can deploy by simply running
+After having built the deployment artifact using Gradle or Maven as described above you can deploy the serverless method running the following commands:

 ```bash
 # Install serverless globally